-The Storm Water Maintenance Policy was more recently adopted by the Board of Aldermen.
+The Stormwater Maintenance Grant Program was more recently adopted by the Board of Aldermen.
 It was determined that the level of analysis provided to larger projects was unnecessary and overly burdensome in some situations.
-In an effort to gain the greatest efficiency, a policy was developed which allows for more modest projects to be addressed without the need for costly review and ranking.
-For projects with a defined and readily identifiable scope as well as no jurisdiction by outside regulatory agencies, it is offered as a more direct conduit to mitigation.
+In an effort to gain the greatest efficiency, this program was developed which allows for more modest projects to be addressed without the need for costly review and ranking as a 50/50 reimbursable grant (up to $25,000).
 The full policy can be found here.

 If you have questions about a project or would like to have your issue evaluated for either system, please contact the Department of Planning & Public Works, by calling (314) 587-2820 or by clicking here, to schedule an appointment.